LSF-and-MTF-Measurement

 Figure 3: Horizontal Sample taken from Vertical Stripes

-As we can see in the graphs intensity of the width of 0.1mm is almost impossible to see.
-In the horizontal sample, we do not have the intensity of it and in the vertical sample, there is a small peak.
-It seems the camera didn’t detect the line because of the low opacity of the line, because of the low DPI of the printer.
+As we can see in the graphs, the intensity of the 0.1mm width is almost impossible to detect.
+In the horizontal sample, we do not observe its intensity, and in the vertical sample, there is a small peak.
+It appears the camera failed to detect the line due to its low opacity and the printer’s low DPI.

 Estimating Standart Deviation(σ)

-To calculate FWHM, it’s easy to choose the second peak (0.5mm peak) in the vertical sample.
-Because it seems more like a gaussian function than others.
+To calculate FWHM, it’s simple to select the second peak (0.5mm peak) in the vertical sample, as it resembles a Gaussian function more closely than the others.

 peak

-Another way to do this, peak value of the second peak is 106.
-We can calculate σ from the peak value.
+Another way to approach this is that the peak value of the second peak is 106.
+We can calculate σ from this peak value.

 Conclusions

-FWHM is a measure of distinguishability between physical features.
-For our system some features are resolvable for 0.1mm, because of the sampling medium and test image.
-If two peaks have overlapping FWHMs, they are unresolvable, they will look like one peak.
+FWHM measures the distinguishability of physical features.
+In our system, some features can be resolved at 0.1 mm due to the sampling medium and test image.
+If two peaks have overlapping FWHMs, they are unresolvable and will appear as one peak.

 Modulation Transfer Function(MTF)